0.42.0

 The preferred approach is to explicitely fork the repository and clone it to your machine to do the modification.
 The big advantage is, that you can look at the results while writing.

 If you want to see a live view of the page while editing, some tools are required.
-The easiest way to get these is to install nix and run nix-shell website/shell.nix to get an environment with all these tools installed.
-Otherwise install the programs mentioned in website/shell.nix, which are: yarn, zola, elm and sbt.
+The easiest way to get these is to install nix and run nix develop .#dev-vm to get an environment with all these tools installed.
+Otherwise install the programs: yarn, zola, elm and sbt.

 Then clone the sources to your machine and build the complete site once, so that all assets and required stuff is present: